karlgodtliebsen/ai-playground/README.md

 A dotnet Test Project that combines the early version of Microsoft Semantic Memory with Kafka streaming of NewsFeed

+### Qdrant Vector database:
+A dotnet Web API for Qdrant Vector database.
+A replacement implementation of the NuGet package 'Qdrant.Client' can be found in 'AI.VectorDatabase.Qdrant' together with a Test project that show how to use it.

+### Conversation as a Platform:
+A dotnet Web API 'AI.CaaP.WebAPI' + 'AI.CaaP.Repository' + 'AI.CaaP' for working on a Conversation as a Platform experience, with a Test project that show how to use it.

 ### Financial Agents:
 The start of a dotnet Test project that uses inspiration from LucidateFinAgent to build specific knowledge for Planner and Execution Concepts, and Building Tools